zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver11.md

 	1. Send the SOA query to the name server and collect the response.
 	2. If there is no DNS response, output *[NO_RESPONSE]* and go to next server.
-	3. If the DNS response has the RCODE "FORMERR" then output *[NO_EDNS_SUPPORT]*.
+	3. The DNS response has the RCODE "FORMERR" then output *[NO_EDNS_SUPPORT]*.

-4. Else, if the DNS response meet the following four criterias, then just go to the next name server (no error):
+4. Else, if the DNS response meet the following four criteria, then just go to the next name server (no error):
 	1. The SOA is obtained as response in the ANSWER section.
 	2. If the DNS response has the RCODE "NOERROR".
-	3. If the pseudo-section response has an OPT record with version set to 0.
+	3. The pseudo-section response has an OPT record with version set to 0.
 	4. There is no "OPTION-CODE" present in the response.

 5. Else output *[NS_ERROR]*.